borkjt9/kaplan-assignment/README.md

 All the images used in the application are stored in Firebase's Cloud Storage facility.

 #### FRONTEND
 The application was built using Facebook's React framework.
 Given the straight-forward backend system required by the project, I wanted to use a design-focused web framework.
 I chose React because of its emphasis on simple, easy-to-replicate UI components.
-Not only does React help keep code organized, but is repeatable style would serve me well should I ever need to expand the project to support additional features.
+Not only does React help keep code organized, but its repeatable style would serve me well should I ever need to expand the project to support additional features.

 To manipulate the application state, I decided to add Redux to the application.
 I prefer Redux as a state handler because of its ability to store all important data in a central location.
 This helps keep the project organized.